SCHH-Commons/website-template/README.md

 3. Update these important settings:
    - `title`: What you want to call your website
    - `description`: A brief description of your site (appears in the footer)
-   - `author`: Your name or organization
+   - `name`: Your name or organization
    - `email`: Your contact email
-4. When finished, scroll down and click `"Commit changes..."`
+4. Update other settings as desired
+  - `max-width`: sets max width of site, change to `full` for full width or set a specific max size (in pixels)
-5. Add a simple message like "Update site settings" and click `"Commit changes"`
+6. Add a simple message like "Update site settings" and click `"Commit changes"`

-The "About" and "Contact" pages are included by default.
+The "About" and "Contact" pages are included in the site navigation (located at the top of the page) by default.
 You can disable either by removing their entry under the `nav_pages` section in the configuration file.

 ### 3. Activate Your Website (GitHub Pages)